There’s an old joke in sales about selling products at a loss but making it up on volume.

 Tesla doesn’t need charm pricing.

 This works perfectly for consumer SaaS products because everything is automated.
-Sales, ads, marketing, distribution and support are all delivered online.
-But the economics of large (enterprise) organisations like multinationals and universities operate on an exponentially higher scale.
+Sales, ads, marketing, distribution, and support are all delivered online.
+However, the economics of large (enterprise) organizations like multinationals and universities operate on an exponentially higher scale.

 The entire infrastructure for supporting enterprises is bigger.
 It’s a more manual process with a lot of human involvement.
 And ultimately, all those humans have to be paid by the economics of the product.

 There’s an Enterprise culture too.
 Large organizations expect to pay a lot (and can afford to).